puredrinkology/website/content/recipes/mocha-berry/index.md

   exact origin is unknown, the combination of coffee, chocolate, and raspberry liqueur points to a modern creation inspired by the popularity of coffee-based cocktails and the growing trend of fruit-infused spirits. '
-family: ''
+family: 'creme'
 flavor_description: 'The Mocha-Berry is a harmonious blend of rich coffee and sweet berry notes.
 The Chambord''s raspberry and black raspberry flavors intertwine with the coffee''s roasted bitterness, creating a delightful complexity.
 Cocoa powder adds a subtle chocolate depth, balanced by the smooth, airy whipped cream.
 Expect a decadent, slightly tart, and ultimately satisfying experience. '
-fullname: The Mocha-Berry Cafe
+fullname: The Mocha-Berry Coffee
 glass: Irish coffee cup
 has_alcohol: true
 ingredients: